 Morphine pharmacokinetics are altered in patients with renal failure.
 The AUC is increased and clearance is decreased and the metabolites, M3G and M6G, may accumulate to much higher plasma levels in patients with renal failure as compared to patients with normal renal function.
 Adequate studies of the pharmacokinetics of morphine in patients with severe renal impairment have not been conducted.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Impairment of Fertility: No formal nonclinical studies to assess the potential of morphine to impair fertility have been conducted.
+No formal nonclinical studies to assess the potential of morphine to impair fertility have been conducted.
 Several nonclinical studies from the literature have demonstrated adverse effects on male fertility in the rat from exposure to morphine.
-One study in which male rats were administered morphine sulfate subcutaneously prior to mating (up to 30 mg/kg twice daily) and during mating (20 mg/kg twice daily) with untreated females, a number of adverse reproductive effects including reduction in total pregnancies, higher incidence of pseudopregnancies, and reduction in implantation sites were seen.
-Studies from the literature have also reported changes in hormonal levels (i.e., testosterone, luteinizing hormone, serum corticosterone) following treatment with morphine.
-These changes may be associated with the reported effects on fertility in the rat.
+One study in which male rats were administered morphine sulfate subcutaneously prior to mating (up to 30 mg/kg twice daily) and during mating (20 mg/kg twice daily) with untreated females, a number of adverse reproductive effects including reduction in total pregnancies and higher incidence of pseudopregnancies at 20 mg/kg/day (3.2 times the HDD) were reported.

 How Supplied/Storage and Handling

 MS Contin® (morphine sulfate extended-release tablets) are supplied as follows:

 15 mg - round, blue-colored, film-coated tablets bearing the symbol PF on one side and M 15 on the other.

 |Bottles (opaque plastic) of 100 tablets||NDC 42858-515-01|